Get your AA Travel Insurance quote today

 It’s best not to scrimp on cover for medical expenses and personal liability because you could end up liable for eye-watering expenses if you get ill or are involved in an accident on holiday.

-Also, pick a policy that fully covers the cost of the holiday and your belongings and find a policy that includes enough financial protection for you and your family.
+Also, pick a policy that fully covers the cost of the holiday and your belongings, and find one that provides enough financial protection for you and your family.

 Who offers travel insurance in Ireland?

-Most of the large insurers in Ireland offer travel insurance, as do private health companies.
+Most large insurers in Ireland offer travel insurance, as do private health companies such as VHI and Laya.
 An online search will also provide a selection of smaller, travel insurance specialists.

 Although there are many insurance providers to choose from, many policies are underwritten by the same companies.